BEV-VLM: Trajectory Planning via Unified BEV Abstraction: Methodology

-As a comprehensive description of the surrounding driving scene, BEV features preserve key information about the driving environment while filtering out data irrelevant to driving tasks.
-This characteristic not only significantly reduces information dimensionality but also improves subsequent computational efficiency.
-Meanwhile, the BEV representation serves as a unified fusion space for multimodal data, which not only addresses the limitation that VLMs cannot directly leverage information from sources like LiDAR but also enables VLMs to achieve direct fusion of diverse modalities such as multi-sensor data and HD maps.
-Therefore, this paper selects visualized BEV features as core inputs for VLM.
+As a comprehensive description of the surrounding driving scene, the BEV representation preserves key information about the driving environment, while filtering out data that are irrelevant to driving tasks.
+This characteristic significantly reduces information dimensionality, thereby improving subsequent computational efficiency.
+Considering that the vision-to-BEV transformation is an ill-posed problem afflicted by depth ambiguity, and pure-vision BEV feature often exhibits ray-like artifacts, we integrate LiDAR data and align them with HD Map to equip the VLM with robust spatial awareness.
+Meanwhile, the BEV representation serves as a unified fusion space for multimodal data, which not only addresses the limitation that VLM cannot directly leverage information from sources like LiDAR, but also enables the VLM to achieve direct fusion of diverse modalities, such as multi-sensor data and HD Map.
+Therefore, our work utilizes the visualized BEV-HD Map as the core input for VLM.